canonical/ubuntu.com/templates/legal/trademarks/index.md

 # Trademarks

-Please refer to Canonical's [Intellectual Property Rights Policy](/legal/intellectual-property-policy) and <a class="p-link--external" href="https://design.ubuntu.com/brand/">Brand Guidelines</a> for details on Canonical's intellectual property rights.
+Please refer to Canonical's [Intellectual Property Rights Policy](/legal/intellectual-property-policy) and <a href="https://design.ubuntu.com/brand/">Brand Guidelines</a> for details on Canonical's intellectual property rights.

 Canonical's trademarks (registered in word and logo form) include: